xiaoliangstd/unitree_guide-docs/source/docs/GettinStarted/Installation.md

 ### real
-Copy the entire **unitree_guide** package to robot's onboard computer.
-It is recommended to put it directly under the **Home** folder.
+Copy the unitree_guide package to robot's onboard computer.
+It is recommended to put it directly under the Home folder.
 Consider that there is no ROS and Python on the UP Board of the A1 robot. we cannot use the catkin_make command of ROS to compile the program.
 Nor can we use the PyPlot class to draw line graphs.
 So we need to change the following property in CMakeLists.txt.
 ```
     set(PLATFORM amd64)
     set(CATKIN_MAKE OFF)